AdguardTeam/KnowledgeBase/docs/adguard-for-mac/solving-problems/screen-time-issues.md

 :::

-If you have Content Restrictions enabled on your Mac, AdGuard will stop web pages from loading.
+If you have Content Restrictions enabled in *Screen Time* while AdGuard is on, you may experience problems loading web pages.
 To check if Content Restrictions are active:

 1. Go to System Settings → Screen Time → Content & Privacy → Content Restrictions